-Where required, land use compatibility studies shall be prepared by qualified individuals according to the-appropriate guidelines MOECPC Noise Assessment Guidelines.
+Where required, land use compatibility studies shall be prepared by qualified individuals according to appropriate guidelines.

 Development along the railway corridor and near rail yards should be limited to industrial and commercial uses.
 Where planning approvals are required to allow for development or redevelopment near a railway corridor or rail yard, consideration shall be given to the impacts of noise and vibration.